Whitney Nic James

 HOW TO PREPARE FOR A NEW MONTH

+A new month represents a brand new start.
 The start of a new month is like a breath of fresh air.
-A new month represents a brand new start.
-It’s a time for new blessings to pour in, a time to make new memories, and a time to set new intentions.
+It’s a time for new blessings to pour in, to make new memories, and set new intentions.

 As we anticipate August’s arrival, here are three simple tasks to complete to help you prepare for the new month: